reuvenpo/rust-py-comp/Readme.md

 iterator whose lifetime is bound by any references it needs to capture.
 This means that it can be `.collect()`ed into any container you like.

+Note though that, at least for now, all objects named in an `in` clause, (except for the first `in` clause) must be either a `Copy` or introduced by the previous `for` clause.
+This is because the macro uses a `move` closure (`FnOnce`) for each level of nesting, which may need to be instantiated more than once without implicit cloning of the captured objects.
+Similarly, objects named in the "yield" expression preceding the first `for` clause must be `Copy` types if they were not introduced by the final `for` clause.
+This is because they may be used in multiple output items.

+Specifying which objects should be cloned and where may be added in the future, but will probably require a breaking change.

 This is a BNF description of the syntax used by this macro:

 ```bnf